 How a customer portal strengthens your business

 The data collected via a customer portal can be an invaluable tool for the growth of your company.
-A good portal can help you determine what the most pressing concerns are facing your customer, and it allows you to proactively provide answers to their most asked questions.
+A good portal can help you determine what the most pressing concerns are facing your customer, and it allows you to proactively provide answers to their most frequently asked questions.

 Content collected from a customer portal can also be a strategic asset as you develop a roadmap for your company.
 It allows you to understand what your customers want before they even come looking for it and gain an understanding of their present and future behavior.